United Nations Partition Plan for Palestine: Background

 With World War II looming, British policies were influenced by a desire to win Arab world support and could ill afford to engage with another Arab uprising.
 The MacDonald White Paper of May 1939 declared that it was "not part of [the British government's] policy that Palestine should become a Jewish State", sought to limit Jewish immigration to Palestine and restricted Arab land sales to Jews.
 However, the League of Nations commission held that the White Paper was in conflict with the terms of the Mandate as put forth in the past.
 The outbreak of the Second World War suspended any further deliberations.
 The Jewish Agency hoped to persuade the British to restore Jewish immigration rights, and cooperated with the British in the war against Fascism.
 Aliyah Bet was organized to spirit Jews out of Nazi controlled Europe, despite the British prohibitions.
-The White Paper also led to the formation of Lehi, a small Jewish organization which opposed the British.
+The White Paper also led to the formation of Lehi, a small Jewish organization that opposed the British.

-After World War II, in August 1945 President Truman asked for the admission of 100,000 Holocaust survivors into Palestine but the British maintained limits on Jewish immigration in line with the 1939 White Paper.
+After World War II, in August 1945, President Truman asked for the admission of 100,000 Holocaust survivors into Palestine but the British maintained limits on Jewish immigration in line with the 1939 White Paper.
 The Jewish community rejected the restriction on immigration and organized an armed resistance.
 These actions and United States pressure to end the anti-immigration policy led to the establishment of the Anglo-American Committee of Inquiry.
 In April 1946, the Committee reached a unanimous decision for the immediate admission of 100,000 Jewish refugees from Europe into Palestine, rescission of the White Paper restrictions of land sale to Jews, that the country be neither Arab nor Jewish, and the extension of U.N.
 Trusteeship.
 The U.S. endorsed the Commission's findings concerning Jewish immigration and land purchase restrictions, while the British made their agreement to implementation conditional on U.S. assistance in case of another Arab revolt.
 In effect, the British continued to carry out their White Paper policy.
 The recommendations triggered violent demonstrations in the Arab states, and calls for a jihad and an annihilation of all European Jews in Palestine.
+Arab leaders protested the White Paper and expressed concerns that the plan's envisioned arrangements did not provide for immediate full independence but instead extended the British Mandate by at least ten years.